godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 ### 1. Worst Case

-- If we got Jack as the first user we would have O(1), but this case doesn't matter for Big O notation.
+- If we got Jack as the first user, we would have O(1), but this case doesn't matter for Big O notation.
 - Big O cares only about the **worst case**, and this is **O(n)**.

   ```js